jascdk/esphome_wavinahc9000v3/README.md

-# ESPHome component: Wavin AHC 9000 / Jablotron AC-116 (UART protocol)
+# ESPHome component: Wavin AHC 9000 / Jablotron AC-116 (restart, minimal scaffold)

 This repo contains an ESPHome external component to integrate a Wavin AHC 9000 (aka Jablotron AC-116) floor heating controller using its serial protocol (Modbus-like with custom function codes 0x43/0x44/0x45).
-It exposes one Home Assistant Climate entity per zone/channel and supports grouping multiple channels into one climate entity when they are paired.

-Status: working scaffold using the dkjonas mapping (categories/pages/indices).
-Adjust indices if your firmware differs.
+Status: fresh restart with a minimal, compiling scaffold.
+Entities can be defined (single-channel or grouped) but there is no UART protocol logic yet.
+We’ll re-introduce reading/writing step-by-step next.

-## Features
+## Goals (to be reintroduced incrementally)
 - 16 channels (zones)
 - Climate entity per channel
 - Optional grouped climates that aggregate multiple channels into one entity